yzcmf/DiDi_Interview/README.md

 Main program : enter number 1-5 to load corsponding test cases by github; enter other number to input test cases yourself.

+get_word func: getwordI is much slower than getwordII, because I map length of the word as the key for getwordII; Both getword func is useful, and both of them could be optimized by using set(O(1)) for the store the words instead of list(O(N))